Type 99 81 mm mortar

 The Type 99 81 mm mortar (Japanese as "Kyukyu Shiki Shohakuyekiho", meaning "99 model small trench mortar") was a Japanese mortar used by the Imperial Japanese Army during World War II.
 Its primary role was that of a lightweight mortar for assault and airborne troops that could be quickly assembled or disassembled.
 To ease transportation, the Type 99 mortar broke down into three loads, each of which was about 8 kg.
 The Type 99 81 mm mortar differs from the Type 97 81 mm infantry mortar in the shortness of its tube and in the method of firing.
 The Type 99 designation was given to this mortar as it was accepted in the year 2599 of the Japanese calendar (1939).

 Design

 The Type 99 is a smooth bore, muzzle-loading weapon of the Stokes-Brandt type.
-The Type 99 81 mm mortar differs from the Type 97 81 mm infantry mortar in the shortness of its tube, which is only 21.75 inches as compared with 45.34 inches of the Type 97.
+The Type 99 81 mm mortar differs from the Type 97 81 mm infantry mortar in the shortness of its tube, which is only 21.75 in as compared with 45.34 in of the Type 97.
 The mortar can be disassembled into three units: the tube, the bipod, and the base plate.
 The legs of the bipod, made of tubular steel, are mounted on the elevating screw housing by a clevis joint.
 The reported range of the weapon of about 2,200 yards has not been conclusively confirmed.